hning86/azuremlps/article.md

-### Creating Multiple Azure ML Trained Models and Web Service Endpoints from a Single Experiment
+## Creating Multiple Azure ML Trained Models and Web Service Endpoints from a Single Experiment

 It is a common problem when you want to build a generic machine learning workflow, train the algorithm on multiple datasets with the exact same feature set but with different feature values in order to produce models uniquely fit to a particular dataset.

 Let's say you own a global franchise of bike rental business.
 You want to build a regression model to predict the rental demand based on historic data.
 Suppose you have 1,000 rental locations across the world and you have collected a dataset that include important features such as date, time, weather, traffic, etc. for each location.
 You could build a single model that is trained on the entire dataset indiscriminately.
 However, a better approach is to produce a regression model for each of your locations, since they varies in sizes, volume, geography, population size, bike-friendliness traffic configuration, etc.

 That being said, you probably do not want to create 1,000 experiments in Azure ML each representing a location.
 For one that's not a scalable solution.
-For two, it seems a awkward way to approach this since we are using essentially the exact same graph and choosing the exact same learning algorithm.
+And two, it seems a awkward way to approach this since we are using essentially the exact same graph and choosing the exact same learning algorithm.
 The only thing different is the training dataset.

 Fortunately, we can accomplish this using [Azure ML retraining API](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-retrain-models-programmatically/) and [Azure ML PowerShell](https://github.com/hning86/azuremlps) automation.

 > Note: to make our sample run faster, I will reduce the number of locations to 10.
 But the exact same principles and procedures apply to 1,000 locations.
-The only difference is when you have 1,000 training dataset, you might want to think of how to parallelize the following PowerShell scripts.
+The only difference is when you have 1,000 training dataset, you probably want to think of how to parallelize the following PowerShell scripts.
 There are many examples on PowerShell multi-threading, which is beyond the scope of this article.

 First, let's start with the [training experiment](https://gallery.cortanaanalytics.com/Experiment/Bike-Rental-Training-Experiment-1).
 You can find it in the [Cortana Analytics Gallery](http://gallery.cortanaanalytics.com).
 Open this experiment in your [Azure ML Studio](https://studio.azureml.net) Workspace.